-- 1. Plagiarism: The ORU Catalog explicitly addresses the issue of plagiarism.
+- 1. Plagiarism: - a.
+The ORU Catalog explicitly addresses the issue of plagiarism.
 Make sure you know ORU's policy on plagiarism and what is considered plagiarism.
-While the use of apps or internet sources to find words or expressions is allowed, using Google Translate, Spanishdict.com, DeepL.com, or any other automated translation generator to translate sentences or paragraphs is considered plagiarism, that is, passing off someone else's work as if it were your own. - 2.
+While the use of apps or internet sources to find words or expressions is allowed, using Google Translate, Spanishdict.com, DeepL.com, or any other automated translation generator to translate sentences or paragraphs is considered plagiarism, that is, passing off someone else's work as if it were your own. - b.
+Using text generated by an artificial intelligence program as your own (e.g., entering a prompt into an A.I. tool such as ChatGPT and copy/pasting the exact output into your paper) is also considered plagiarism. - 2.
 Privacy: By law, students are entitled to privacy regarding their records.
 The Family Educational Rights and Privacy Act of 1974 (FERPA), as amended and available in the ORU University Catalog, sets forth requirements designed to protect the privacy of student education records.
-The law governs access to records maintained by educational institutions and the release of information from those records.

-3. Whole Person Assessment Requirements:
+The law governs access to records maintained by educational institutions and the release of information from those records. - 3.
+Whole Person Assessment Requirements: - a.

-a.
 Specify which, if any, Whole Person Assessment requirements there are for this course.
 SPA 102 Project 6: Cultural Essay ¥